 Traditionally, courses meet for three hours per week.
 Hour-long FAS courses are scheduled on the hour.
 One-and-one-half hour FAS courses are scheduled for 8:30, 10, 11:30 or 1 and only on Tuesdays and Thursdays.
 No course beginning before 1 pm should be longer than one hour on Monday, Wednesday, or Friday or longer than 1-1/2 hours on Tuesday or Thursday.
 Courses scheduled at non-compliant meeting times must be approved by the Registrar.
-Approved courses are required to meet in departmental space rather than in Registrar-scheduled classrooms.
+Approved courses are required to meet in departmental space or in classrooms scheduled through offices other than the FAS Registrar.